 The NHS used to be more than a means of delivering health care.

-Not entirely separate to this, the NHS has suffered repeated, top-down reorganisations (or ‘disorganisations’) about once every two years for the past 30 years.
-These have largely failed to deliver their claimed benefits, have usually damaged the way services have been delivered, and been hugely expensive.
-The upheaval brought about by the Health and Social Care Act of 2012 (HSCA) is probably the worst example of this and, despite the mess it’s left, has dampened appetite for further legislation.
+Turning the NHS into a market and privatising its services have been made easier by the Health and Social Care Act of 2012, but have also been part of a long-term plan for radical transformation of the NHS that can be traced back at least to the 1980s.
+The NHS has suffered repeated, top-down reorganisations (or ‘disorganisations’) about once every two years for the past 30 years.
+These have largely failed to deliver their claimed benefits, have usually damaged the way services have been delivered, and demoralised staff, as well as being hugely expensive.
+The upheaval brought about by the Health and Social Care Act of 2012 (HSC Act) has been the worst example of this – until now.

 For details of perhaps the most significant of recent changes and their implications, see our pages on:

-- The Health and Social Care Act of 2012, and
+- The Health and Social Care Act of 2012,

 - NHS England’s Five Year Forward View (2014) and The Next Steps to the Five Year Forward View (2017)

 - Transformation and Sustainability and Transformation Partnerships